volodymyrss/data-analysis/README.md

 ```

+The framework also provides different possibilities for retrieving values of the function: evaluating, restoring from cache, delegating in a queue (with a simple example queue implementation) or to a remote resource (e.g. http service).
+The Analysis Nodes may be also deployed in a Function-as-a-Service infrastructure (and then queried as remote resources).

 The framework was originally designed to handle organized processing and
 storing results of different stages [INTEGRAL](http://sci.esa.int/integral/) scientific data analysis workflow.
 The archive is moderate scale (tens of Tb), but contains highly diverse data, complicating archiving in relatinal databases.